The Importance of SupplementsDec 07, 2021

 - The adrenal glands have a high concentration of vitamin C. When stress levels are elevated, you burn through this powerful antioxidant that plays a role in immunity faster.

 - There may be a pill for every ill.
-However, it does not necessarily come without a sacrifice.
+However, it does not necessarily come without sacrifice.
 Many medications can deplete the body of key nutrients.

 - In particular, oral contraceptives can negatively affect nutritional status.
 It has been shown that the key nutrient depletions concern folic acid, vitamins B2, B6, B12, vitamin C, and E, and the minerals magnesium, selenium, and zinc.5